What is the legal driving age in Canada?

 You must be 16 to start driving in Saskatchewan.
 The province has six stages in their graduated licensing program:

-• Complete driver’s education
+• Complete driver’s education.

-• Get a Novice 1 license
+• Get a Novice 1 licence.

-• Practice as a Novice 1
+• Practice as a Novice 1.

-• Practice as Novice 2
+• Practice as Novice 2.

-• Graduate to experienced Class 5 driver
+• Graduate to experienced Class 5 driver.

 Legal driving age in Alberta